 Register with the MTB Leadership Programme

 Prior to booking onto a training course, you need to register with British Cycling’s MTB Leadership Programme.
-We will then provide you with the training manual, log book, free Ride Membership (valid for one year) and your log in details for the online learning programme ‘NSPCC Child Protection Awareness in Sport and Active Leisure’ which you need to complete as part of your pre-course work.
+We will then provide you with the training manual, log book and free Ride Membership valid for one year.
+If you have completed safeguarding training and assessment, you should send a copy of your certificate to email@example.com.